 “I am honoured to take this role on for Group B Strep Support.
 I have advised and worked with them informally for many years, and have been impressed with their commitment to improve GBS prevention in the UK and their calls for more focus on a GBS vaccine.
 I look forward to working with them to champion the development of a GBS vaccine that will save countless lives.”

 Medical Advisory Panel

-Professor Philip Steer is the Chair of the Group B Strep Support Medical Advisory Panel.
-He is Emeritus professor of obstetrics at Imperial College and until April 2014 was a consultant obstetrician at the Chelsea and Westminster Hospital in London.
-He is currently editor emeritus of BJOG – an International Journal of Obstetrics and Gynaecology, and continues to pursue his research and teaching interests.
+Prof Philip Steer chairs the Group B Strep Support Medical Advisory Panel.
+He is Emeritus Professor of obstetrics at Imperial College and a member of the group that produced the RCOG’s 2017 group B Strep guidelines.
+Until 2014, he was a consultant obstetrician at the Chelsea and Westminster Hospital in London.
+He is editor emeritus of BJOG – an International Journal of Obstetrics and Gynaecology and continues to pursue his research and teaching interests.

 “All medical professionals involved in the care of pregnant women and newborn babies should be aware of the importance of group B Strep and the steps that can be taken to prevent infection.
 They should also be aware of the factors that put the baby at particularly high risk.
 And they need to pass that information on to the women in their care, giving expectant mothers the opportunity to take a simple swab test and give themselves the knowledge of their carrier status; this knowledge could save their baby’s life.
 At the moment, lives are being lost needlessly.”